matrix-org/matrix-spec-proposals/proposals/4136-shared-retry-hints.md

 should be provided whether or not the request had `omit_members` specified (i.e. whether or not faster remote room joins are in use).

-If the joining server is already communicating with a given domain (and so maintaining its own retry schedule), it MUST ignore the `retry_hints` provided by the resident server for that domain.
+If the joining server has already established a retry schedule for a given domain, it MUST ignore the `retry_hints` provided by the resident server for that domain.

 As an example `/send_join` response: